 Relationships are hard.
 Much like a nerdy scientist with no time (much less hope) for a relationship of their own, I’ve spent countless years casually observing all kinds of these biological experiments — after all, that’s essentially what marriage is: Two people opting to combine their respective properties, unsure of how things will ultimately turn out.
 They have their ups and downs; full of love and happiness one moment only to descend into darkness mere hours after leaving the celebration of Sarah and Steve’s “unforgettable day”.

 If you’re sure about having found the undisputed “one” and are convinced that life without them would be, like a Trump speech, pointless and void of true meaning, then I commend you.
 If you’re already married, I offer you my sincerest congratulations and best wishes for an amazing future.
 If you’re still mulling the idea over, just be sure about your ultimate decision.
-Also, best not invite me to the *fake* ceremony…I’m old, having just turned 30 and no longer in my twenties.
-Plus, if you’ve been paying attention, you now know what I have planned for future holy matrimonies that dare to test my curiosity.
+Also, best not invite me to the *fake* ceremony…I’m old, having just turned 30, and if you’ve been paying attention, you now know what I have planned for future holy matrimonies that dare to test my curiosity.

 But just remember, through the good times and through the bad ones especially, stay between the knives and your so-called loved one…